jnozzi/cocoadev.com/markdown/CapturingApplications.md

 I was only targeting a specific version of a specific Cocoa application, for personal use at that.
 This way I could make some assumptions that wouldn't be ok otherwise.
 I could rely on class foo being there to provide me with xyz, etc. Doing it on a system-wide scale would be more difficult...there's no     -goIntoKioskMode method.
 If this is just a learning exercise I'd say forget it and set your sites lower.
 Get your code into another app first and dink around.

-As far as "capturing applications" goes, I think you've found your answer; SIMBL(/General/InputManager), APE or mach_inject.
+As far as "capturing applications" goes, I think you've found your answer; SIMBL(/InputManager), APE or mach_inject.
 ----
 Some of the work could be potentially done with poseAsClass: using a custom window class.
 ----
 Most of the work for something like this would be in doing something different for each app.
-Forcing General/TextEdit into fullscreen is different than doing the same for iChat.
+Forcing TextEdit into fullscreen is different than doing the same for iChat.
 That's what makes it "impossible" - how do you man-handle new apps or ones you haven't specifically accounted for?

 The only way I can see to make a "kiosk" out of *any* app is if you force the frontmost app to stay frontmost no matter what.
 Then you don't have to figure out how to make each app fullscreen-able.
 You probably don't need to inject your code into other processes.
 You could watch for a keycombo to bring up the getmeoutofthekiosk dialog..etc.